 Excessive drinking excites and irritates the nervous system.
 If you drink daily, your body becomes dependent on alcohol over time.
 When this happens, your central nervous system can no longer adapt easily to the lack of alcohol.
 If you suddenly stop drinking or significantly reduce the amount of alcohol you drink, it can cause AWS.

-People who are addicted to alcohol or who drink heavily on a regular basis and cannot gradually cut down are at high risk for AWS.
 AWS is more common in adults, but children and teenagers who drink excessively may also experience the symptoms.
 You’re also at risk for AWS if you’ve previously had withdrawal symptoms or needed medical detox for a drinking problem.

 The define heavy drinking as more than eight drinks per week for women and more than 15 drinks per week for men.
 The following are the equivalent of one drink: